We protect people and the businesses they run.™

 When 2020 began, you may have supervised a handful of remote workers.
-Now, ready or not, many of your employees are working from home for the foreseeable future.
+Now, many of your employees may be working from home.

-When it comes to supervising remote employees, even those who are only temporarily remote, the most important thing to remember is that out of sight should not mean out of mind.
+When it comes to supervising remote employees, the most important thing to remember is that out of sight should not mean out of mind.
 On the other hand, out of sight should not mean constant micromanaging either.

 Here are some tips for successfully managing remote workers: